iTeos Therapeutics: Commitment to corporate responsibility

-Essential documents produced for our clinical trials such as protocols or informed consent forms are approved by governing bodies and ethical committees ensuring independent and patient right and safety focused reviews.
+Essential documents produced for our clinical trials, such as protocols or informed consent forms, are approved by governing bodies and ethical committees ensuring independent and patient right and safety focused reviews.

-During the trials, continuous evaluation of patient safety is our top priority and is evaluated regularly by the Clinical Team with all stakeholders.
+During the trials, continuous evaluation of patient safety is our top priority and is evaluated regularly by the Clinical Team with all relevant stakeholders.
 The risk benefit ratio is driving clinical design and trial management.

 In collaboration with a Quality Representative and a Data Privacy Officer, iTeos’ Clinical Operations department ensures real-time oversight of the trials including the respect of patient consent and privacy.